tendermint/tendermint/ansible/README.md

 python -u inventory/ec2.py --refresh-cache 1> /dev/null
 ```

-Note you don't need the access key and secret key set, if you are running ansible on an Amazon AMI instance with the proper IAM permissions set.
+Note: you don't need the access key and secret key set, if you are running ansible on an Amazon AMI instance with the proper IAM permissions set.

 ## Running the playbook